Tell Beverage Distributor That the Iditarod Is an Arctic Nightmare for Dogs

 Dogs residing at a kennel run by 2017 Iditarod champion Mitch Seavey.
 These dogs are chained up with only a plastic barrel for shelter.

-In just the last decade, dogs forced to run in the Iditarod have died of heart attacks, internal bleeding, and aspiration pneumonia as well as from being buried alive in snow.
-More than 150 dogs have died in the race since it began, and nearly 200 were pulled from the 2021 race.
-Countless others have died during the off-season chained to a post or were killed simply because they couldn’t run fast enough.
+Dogs forced to run in the Iditarod have died of heart attacks, internal bleeding, and aspiration pneumonia as well as from being buried alive in snow.
+More than 150 dogs have died in the event since it began, and up to half of those who start the race don’t finish it due to exhaustion, illness, injury, or other causes.
+Countless others have died during the off-season while chained to a post or were killed simply because they couldn’t run fast enough.

 Please send polite comments to: